Fraserwill03/ensf400-lab8-kubernetes-2/assignment3/README.md

 ### Output from `curl http://$(minikube ip)/`
 ![output1](./media/output1.png)

-As you can see, out of 10 requests, 7 got routed to `app-1` and 3 got routed to `app-2`.
-This is in line with what we would expect from the way we setup the canary load balancing.
+As you can see, the nginx is load balancing this and requests are sent to both app-1 and app-2 throught their respective services, as defined in the nginx configuration.

 ### Output from `curl http://$(minikube ip)/app`
 ![output2](./media/output2.png)

-I have additionally added this screenshot to show the `app-1` and `app-2` ingress in action independantly.
+As shown here, requests to `/app` use the canary configuration and are balanced 70% towards app-1 and 30% to app-2.